PoCInnovation/Workshops/software/25.Flutter/SETUP.md

 flutter run
 ```

-To run the project with `VSCode`, if you have downloaded the `Flutter` extension, you juste have to open the `lib/main.dart` file and you will have a button `Start Debugging` in top right of your VSCode.
+To run the project with `VSCode`, if you have downloaded the `Flutter` extension, you just have to open the `lib/main.dart` file and you will have a button `Start Debugging` in top right of your VSCode.

 **If it start the application in your emulator and launch the *Flutter Demo Home Page*, then you can start the exercises!**